Afnan-Sultan/RNA-seq-Analysis/README.md

 The `main.sh` script is orchesterating the execution of these steps using the different scripts inside `scripts` folder.
 The work of `main.sh` and the susequent scripts could be easily summaraized as follows:

   - `main.sh` firstly generates some folders to stor the requiered data/programs at.
-  - it would be convenient the `main.sh` will then call `required_downloads.sh` to excute that action.
+  - it would be convenient that `main.sh` will then call `required_downloads.sh` to excute that action.
 For `required_downloads.sh` itself, the work goes as follows
     - firstly, the script downloads and decompress the human geome. human transcriptome and genome sizes file.
     - the next step is downloading and istalling the required programms for downloading, quality control, aligning, assembeling and analyzing the RNA-seq reads.
-  - `set_bath.sh` is then called to copy working bins, ibs or any needed file to the PATH environment to make work easier.
+  - `set_bath.sh` is then called to copy working bins, libs or any needed file to the PATH environment, to make work easier.
   - `main.sh` then generates the general structure for `data` folder, which primarily includes folders containing the accession lists for downloading the reads.
-The folder structure within data folder is as follows:
+The folder structure within `data` folder is as follows:

 ```
 data
-├── $paper_1 (the paper where the data came from)
+├── $paper_1 (the name of the paper where the data came from)
-│   ├── poly_A (a folder to contain the poly_A reads)
+│   ├── acc_lists (different lists for different samples)
-│   │   ├── acc_lists
+│   │   └── lists.txt (txt files containing accession numbers needed for downloawding reads)
-│   │   │   └── lists.txt (txt files containing accession numbers needed for downloawding)
+│   ├── poly_A (liberary name; a folder to contain the poly_A reads)
 │   │   ├── $sample_a (specific tissue reads from this library)
 │   │   │   ├── reads (fastq.gz files)
 │   │   │   └── trimmed_reads (the reads after applying quality controling upon)